Indy Bag Ladies: Fundraising

 The Bag Ladies focus their fundraising efforts on people living with HIV/AIDS in Indiana, primarily donating to the Gregory Powers Direct Emergency Financial Assistance Fund (established through The Health Foundation of Greater Indianapolis) and Indiana AIDS fund.
 While primarily focused on individuals living with HIV/AIDS, the bag ladies have supported other causes like the Cystic Fibrosis Foundation, the Indiana Youth Group, The Coby Palmer Food Pantry, and The Julian Center.
 The group supported establishment of the Buddy Program and Buddy House, programs created to help those diagnosed with AIDS which offered assistance to meet everyday needs.
 They also provided funding to assist the creation of the Damien Center, a community organization established to support individuals and their families through AIDs diagnosis and death.
 Today, the organization focuses specifically on HIV prevention and care.

-The Indy Bag Ladies collaborated in the past with other organizations like Indiana Cares, AIDS Serves, and Indiana Still Cares.
+The Indy Bag Ladies collaborated in the past with other organizations like Indiana Cares, AIDServe, and Indiana Still Cares.
 Since its founding, the Bag Ladies have fundraised over $1 million for the various charities they support.
 In 2017, The Health Foundation of Greater Indianapolis (HFGI) officially made the Bag Ladies part of the organization, to better align the group with HFGI, the organization to which most of their fundraising is donated.

 Current

-Besides they bus tour, they host other annual events around Indianapolis, such as "Shimmering Shamrocks", "The Stockings Were Hung", Cadillac Barbie's Disco Brunch, and Loud & Proud, among others.
+Besides the bus tour, they host other annual events around Indianapolis, such as "Shimmering Shamrocks", "The Stockings Were Hung", Cadillac Barbie's Disco Brunch, and Loud & Proud, among others.
 The Ladies also make appearances at other events as well, in order to help raise money for local organizations.
 The Bag Ladies Bus Tour remains an annual event and at the end of each night, a new queen is crowned.
 The queen wins based on money raised and a pageant held prior to the bus tour.